bronson/geolocal/README.md

 - [ ] include a Rails generator for the config file?
 - [ ] write a command that takes the config on the command line and writes the result to stdout?
 - [ ] Add support for cities
+- [ ] replace Nokogiri dependency with a single regex?
+Shame to force that dependency on all clients.
 - [ ] other sources for this data?
 [MainFacts](http://mainfacts.com/ip-address-space-addresses), [NirSoft](http://www.nirsoft.net/countryip/)
 - [ ] Add support for for-pay features like lat/lon and timezones?
-- [ ] Remove Nokogiri dependency?
-It's only needed when updating ranges.
-It's a shame to force an app to include it when we hardly even need it ourselves.

 ## Contributing